guettli/less-is-more/README.md

 # Less is more: How to reduce code size and make it easier to read.

+I am super lazy.
+You can't imagine how lazy I am.
+I am so lazy that I someimes work all day and all night, just to make a tiny thing simpler.

-Some examples on how to simplify code.
+Some examples on how to simplify software.

 ## An empty list is no special condition